Rod Walker, MS

-One of Mr. Walker’s longest-running collaborations is with the Adult Changes in Thought (ACT) study, an ongoing longitudinal cohort study seeking to bolster knowledge of risk factors related to dementia, Alzheimer's disease, and healthy aging.
-As this project and related studies have grown, he has contributed to analyses of associations between medication use and laboratory values and cognitive outcomes within this cohort of older adults, extended this research to associations with neuropathology measures among autopsied individuals, and helped process and analyze activity monitoring data generated from devices worn by ACT participants.
-Continued collaboration with ACT-related investigators is a highlight of his research at KPWHRI, as the ACT study provides many avenues for increasing public health knowledge of issues relevant for older adults.
+Mr. Walker’s longest-running collaboration is with the Adult Changes in Thought (ACT) study, an ongoing longitudinal cohort study seeking to bolster knowledge of risk factors related to dementia, Alzheimer's disease, and healthy aging.
+As the ACT study and its related projects have grown, he has contributed to analyses examining how medication use, biomarkers, and other exposures relate to cognitive outcomes in older adults — and has extended this work to investigate associations with neuropathology among participants who provided brain donations.
+His tenure with ACT has afforded him the opportunity to participate in varied activities such as processing and analyzing physical activity and sedentary behavior data from actigraphy devices worn by study participants; supporting development of prediction models to identify unrecognized dementia by leveraging the unique data available through ACT; and exploring relationships between eye diseases and dementia in collaboration with the Eye ACT ancillary study.
+Mr. Walker currently serves as co-lead of the ACT Data Science and Informatics Core, helping guide data infrastructure development and coordinate data sharing activities.
+Continued collaboration with ACT investigators remains a highlight of his research career at KPWHRI, as the study provides rich opportunities to advance public health knowledge relevant to aging populations.

 Survival and longitudinal data analysis; epidemiology; machine learning; two-phase sampling